Remmaabde/printf/README.md

-This repository is C-Print-f Project
+This repository is C-Printf Project